postgrespro/pg_pathman/README.md

 The `pg_pathman` module provides optimized partitioning mechanism and functions to manage partitions.

+The extension is compatible with PostgreSQL 9.5 (9.6 support is coming soon).

 ## Overview
 **Partitioning** means splitting one large table into smaller pieces.
 Each row in such table is moved to a single partition according to the partitioning key.
 PostgreSQL supports partitioning via table inheritance: each partition must be created as a child table with CHECK CONSTRAINT.
 For example: